A NEW YORK TIMES BESTSELLER!

 Despite only measuring about thirteen hands, this pint-sized equine became an American hero.
 Reckless was awarded two Purple Hearts for her valor and was promoted to staff sergeant twice, a distinction never bestowed upon an animal before or since.

-Author Robin Hutton has reignited excitement about this legend, realizing FIVE NATIONAL MONUMENTS to Sgt.
-Reckless: 1) at the National Museum of the Marine Corps (Quantico, VA); 2) Marine Corps Base Camp Pendleton (Oceanside, CA); 3) Kentucky Horse Park (Lexington, KY); 4) a horse farm in Barrington Hills, IL that works with veterans with PTSD,; and 5) the National Cowgirl Museum and Hall of Fame in Ft.
-Worth, TX.
-In 2021, a sixth monument will be placed at the World Equestrian Center in Ocala, FL, and then hopefully South Korea is next!
+There are now SIX NATIONAL MONUMENTS to Sgt.
+Reckless around the country: 1) the National Museum of the Marine Corps (Quantico, VA); 2) Marine Corps Base Camp Pendleton (Oceanside, CA); 3) Kentucky Horse Park (Lexington, KY); 4) a horse farm in Barrington Hills, IL that works with veterans with PTSD; 5) the National Cowgirl Museum and Hall of Fame in Ft.
+Worth, TX; and 6) the World Equestrian Center in Ocala, FL.
+Hopefully South Korea is next!

 This full biography of Sgt.
 Reckless includes over 135 pictures of Reckless and her three colts, including interviews with the Marines who fought alongside her, revealing, at last, the complete and captivating tale of how a would-be Korean racehorse became one of the greatest Marine wartime heroes of all time.

 Sgt.
 Reckless brings the legend back to life more than half a century later.

 * 2014 New York Times Bestseller - Categorical September/October

 * 2015 American Horse Publications Equine Book of the Year

 * 2015 Silver Medalist - Independent Publisher Book Award (IPPY)

 * 2016 Gold Medalist - Military Writers Society of America